superT0f/kill-the-boss/README.md

-# myapp
+# kill the boss

-A new Flutter project.
+A new simple Flutter project/game using idx:google

 ## Getting Started